Requirement Traceability Matrix: Definition, Types & Its Significance in Project Management

 It should allow users to make payments by reward/referral points.

-Note: In more complex systems, the traceability matrix may include references to other documents such as user requirements, risk assessments, and so on.
+Note: In more complex systems, the traceability matrix may include references to other documents such as user requirements, risk assessments, etc.

-Here is a sample template for the above-given example;
+Here is the sample template for the details mentioned above:

 Test cases or test scenarios for each functional requirement